 My hon.
 Friend has been a doughty champion for Blackpool in his time in the House so far.
 It is absolutely right that Blackpool receives further investment to help it to continue to drive forwards.
 That is why I am pleased that it is a recipient of funding from the high streets fund and the towns fund.
 I look forward to announcing the outcome of both this autumn.

 It is 232 days since Storm Dennis flooded many, many properties in Rhondda.
-A quarter of all such properties in the whole of the UK were in one constituency, Rhondda, and that is wholly disproportionate to the normal funding for the Welsh Assembly.
+A quarter of all such properties in the whole UK were in one constituency, Rhondda, and that is wholly disproportionate to the normal funding for the Welsh Assembly.
 It is 222 days since the Prime Minister promised my hon.
 Friend the Member for Merthyr Tydfil and Rhymney (Gerald Jones) that the money would be passported through to the local authorities from Westminster to Wales to pay for that.
 It is 97 days since the Prime Minister wrote to me to say that this was all going to be sorted out.
 It is 74 days since the Treasury said that it was going to sort this out.
 Yet we still have not had a single penny.
 Can the Secretary of State prove to be the best Minister of the lot and sort it out by the end of today?

 I do not agree with that analysis of the actions that we have taken as a Government.
 We are bringing forward the biggest change to building safety regulations in a generation.
 We have outlined plans for our £1.6 billion fund.
 Of course there is more that we could do.
 This is one of the most challenging and difficult issues faced by the Government today, or indeed any Government, and has built up over many generations, but we intend to tackle it and to provide support for those in need.

-We are working with the chief medical officer’s team and Public Health England to prepare guidance as to how night shelters could be opened safely and in what circumstances, but the hon.
+We are working with the chief medical officer’s team and Public Health England to prepare guidance on how night shelters could be opened safely and in what circumstances, but the hon.
 Gentleman is obviously right that it is difficult to do so in a covid-compliant manner, so we are working with local councils to consider alternatives so that nobody should be left on the streets in the coldest weather this winter.

 I can certainly confirm that.
 We want to ensure that the green belt is protected so that there are beautiful green spaces for our constituents to enjoy and the identity of villages and communities such as those that my hon.
 Friend represents is protected and preserved for future generations.

 The hon.
 Member is entirely incorrect.
-We are determined to build more homes in this country while protecting and enhancing standards, and absolutely nothing that we do will compromise building safety regulations.
-Indeed, quite the opposite.
-We are creating the largest change to building safety standards in my lifetime.
+We are determined to build more homes in this country, while protecting and enhancing standards, and absolutely nothing that we do will compromise building safety regulations.
+Indeed, quite the opposite: we are creating the largest change to building safety standards in my lifetime.

 I thank the hon.
 Lady for her question.
 Of course she is right that the dedicated schools grant is administered by the DFE, which is responsible for its amount and allocation, but we are certainly working closely with the DFE, the Chartered Institute of Public Finance and Accountancy and the sector to understand what more can be done to mitigate the immediate risks.
 I am personally very happy to meet her and her council to have a discussion about what more can be done.